Why Do People Get Tattoos?

 To Cover Imperfections

 Sometimes, tattoos are used partly for cosmetic reasons.
-They can cover over or even incorporate certain imperfections in the skin to make them less prominent and visible.
+They can cover over or even incorporate certain imperfections in the skin (such as scars, stretch marks, varicose veins and cellulite) to make them less prominent and visible; and the fact that tattoos won’t be going out of style in the foreseeable future means that this permanent form of cover-up is an attractive proposition.

 Tattoos can be used by people who want to mask just about anything from stretch marks and scars to beauty marks and discoloration.
 They’d much prefer people to see a butterfly, the logo for their favorite band, or some painted skulls than the blemishes they feel selfconscious about.

 Because They Are Addicted to the Pain or the Process